House Ethics Committee secretly voted to release Matt Gaetz ethics report, source says

 While ethics reports have previously been released after a member’s resignation, it is extremely rare.

-Gaetz has defended the claims against him, noting that the Justice Department’s separate investigation against him into sex trafficking allegations involving underage girls ended last year without federal charges.
+Gaetz has noted that the Justice Department’s separate investigation against him into sex trafficking allegations involving underage girls ended last year without federal charges.

 Onetime political ally Joel Greenberg, a fellow Republican who served as the tax collector in Florida’s Seminole County, admitted as part of a plea deal with prosecutors in 2021 that he paid women and an underage girl to have sex with him and other men.
 The men were not identified in court documents when he pleaded guilty.
 Greenberg was sentenced in late 2022 to 11 years in prison.